Tommo-L/NEO3-Development-Guide/en/wallet/README.md

 2. **WIF Format**：

-   The wif format is to add prefix `0x80` and suffix `0x01` in the original 32-bit data, and get string of Base58Check encoding.
+   The wif format is to add prefix `0x80` and suffix `0x01` in the original 32-bit data and get a string of Base58Check encoding.
 ![wif format](../../images/wif_format.png)

 Example: